azuline/repertoire/README.md

 Since GQL API can create release, need to have functions to scan its tracks for cover art and/or upload art.

-Currently scrapping out a working frontend.
-Can re-style individual components later.

 Still need to write some tests for the switch from objects to IDs.
 As well as resolve side-effect-calls return value.

-Update the GraphQL playground image in documentation...\ the query there is out of date and misleading.